Signs You Require Dehumidifier

 Did you know that on any given day, you inhale a variety of particles, from dust and mold spores to the toxic chemicals used to clean the public restroom or gym locker room?
-In the right environment, they multiply and wreak havoc on your health, especially when the surroundings are warm and moist.
-That is why you need dehumidifiers!
+Protect your health in humid and moist environments with a dehumidifier.

 Take a look at the ceiling in your bathroom as well as the area around your toilet or surrounding the shower.
 If you see tiny dark spots, it means you have mold problems.
 Make sure you run the exhaust fan after every shower and fix any necessary ventilation issues.
-You can also run a dehumidifier to lessen the amount of moisture that hangs around in the room.
+This is an ideal time to run a dehumidifier as well.

 If wood retains moisture for too long, it starts to rot and attracts unwanted pests like termites.
-If you happen to notice wood rotting in and around your home, it could be a sign of excessive moisture, which can diminish the structural integrity of your home over time.
-It is imperative to remove the extra moisture without further delay and replace the affected wood too.
+Rotting wood is sure sign of excessive moisture and can negatively affect the structural integrity of your home over time.
+It is imperative to remove the extra moisture and replace the affected wood as soon as you recognize any damage.

-If the windows of your home have beads of water on them, or there is vapor or fog on the glass, it means an abundance of moisture.
-It could be the result of a humidifier working overtime or construction materials that are improperly sealed.
+If you notice beads of water, vapor or fog on the glass in your home, it indicates an abundance of moisture.
+The reason for this could be that a humidifier is working overtime or construction materials are improperly sealed.
 A dehumidifier can combat the moisture and restore the humidity in your home to its appropriate levels.

-Mildew and mold nearby causes musty odors – these substances thrive on moisture, which starts to collect in areas like basements and garages when windows are not sealed correctly or there is seepage from ground water.
-The mold and mildew needs to be removed right away, while a dehumidifier should be installed to suck excess moisture from the air.
-Thus the odors go away and are prevented from returning.
+Mildew and mold will surely make their presence known by their musty odors.
+They thrive on moisture, which is most prevalent in areas like basements and garages when windows are not sealed correctly or there is seepage from ground water.
+Mold and mildew must be removed immediately, and you can use a dehumidifier to assist in removing the excess moisture causing these substances to grow.

 Water Damage & Stains